All Episodes

 Precisely true.

-And I think and and I know that that Ted needs some explaining for people who are unfamiliar with him, but for people who are familiar with him to somehow say that that that his very edgy and often over the top way of phrasing things, that it's meant to be taken literally, and it's kind of like having a campaign staffer say this at a you know at a at a Kowanis club, that's just stupid.
+And I think, and I know that Ted needs some explaining for people who are unfamiliar with him, but for people who are familiar with him to somehow say that his very edgy and often over-the-top way of phrasing things, that it's meant to be taken literally.

-Well, listen, I know he appreciates it, and I do too, and thanks.
+Well, listen, I know he appreciates it, and I do too.

-And and in fact, let me let me wrap this up, and we got you know fourteen other things we gotta get to here.
+And we got 14 other things we got to get to here.

-Uh and maybe in a broad sense, I'm glad to tackle this topically, as far as as when candidates have to uh w when they are forced to disavow certain things that some people say.
+And maybe in a broad sense, I'm glad to tackle this topically as far as when candidates have to, when they are forced to disavow certain things that some people say.

 And again, I will bring up the Jeremiah Wright double standard all day long.

-For how many years did Barack Obama sit in the in in in the the the the s the seats of of a of an America hating, poisonous, hate mongering pastor?
+For how many years did Barack Obama sit in the seats of an America-hating, poisonous, hate-mongering pastor?

 While now those same people who downplayed that are trying to attach some very colorful Ted Nugent rhetoric to Mitt Romney as if Romney put it in his Tampa acceptance speech?